 Supervisor Mirkarimi has said it again in today's Chronicle: He supports Whole Foods locating at Haight and Stanyan.

 A likely line of attack now for opponents of the much-needed market in the Haight will be to try to restrict parking for the project to make it economically unviable.
 Mirkarimi is the SF Bicycle Coalition's go-to guy on the Board of Supervisors and vulnerable to pressure from the anti-car bike folks who have never seen a parking lot they liked.
 (What's to like?
-Parking is for cars, aka Death Machines.)
+Parking is for cars, aka death monsters.)

 From the CarFree chatboard: "This site is perfect for the type of development proposed---grocery store with housing above.
 But the car-based nature of it is problematic."
 (Jason Henderson) And of course cyclist Katherine Roberts, who tried to stop the underground garage in Golden Gate Park: